SRshohan/EECE476/project_2/README.md

 2. **Student**
    - **Description**: This class inherits from the `Person` class and represents a student in the educational system.
 It includes functionality for managing a list of courses the student is enrolled in.
    - **Attributes**:
-     - `std::string studentID`: A unique identifier for the student.
+     - `string studentID`: A unique identifier for the student.
-     - `std::vector<Course> enrolledCourses`: A list of courses the student is currently enrolled in.
+     - `vector<Course> enrolledCourses`: A list of courses the student is currently enrolled in.
    - **Methods**:
      - `void addCourse(Course c)`: Adds a course to the student's list of enrolled courses.
      - `void deleteCourse(Course c)`: Removes a course from the student's list of enrolled courses.